flowdev/spaghetti-cutter/package_dependencies.md

 * **Bold** - God package (can use all packages)
 * `Code` - Database package (can only use tool and other database packages)
 * _Italic_ - Tool package (foundational, no dependencies)
-* no formatting - Standard package (can only use tool and database packages)
+* No formatting - Standard package (can only use tool and database packages)

 #### Meaning Of Letters In Table Columns